valentjn/uni-stuttgart-phdthesis-template/README.md

   every page.
 When deactivated, this overrides the settings for debug and check modes and deactivates them.
-* *Check mode:* This highlights all overfull hboxes with a black bar near the box and underfull vboxes with purple text color.
+* *Check mode:* This highlights all overfull hboxes with a black bar near the box.
 All places where a word was hyphenated due to line wrapping are also highlighted with a black bar.
   Additionally, the hyphenated words are written to the end of the log file `build/tex/thesis.log`.
 To whitelist the hyphenation of a word, add it to `hyphenation_whitelist.txt`